Opening a BDO savings account is as easy as buying a new phone.

 You can use the BDO branch locator to find out if there are branches near you.

-For most branches, banking hours are from 8:30 AM to 4:00 PM8.
+For most branches, banking hours are from 8:30 AM to 4:00 PM9.
 They are open from Monday to Friday, but some operate on Saturdays.
 Here is the list of BDO branches that are also open every Saturday until 4 PM.

 BDO branches that are open on weekends (including Sundays) are those located inside SM malls.
 Their banking hours are until 4:00 PM.

 4. Proceed to the “New Account” Station and Submit All the Requirements

-No need to fill out another form upon arrival at your preferred branch because you already accomplished the application form online (see step #3).
+There is no need to fill out another form upon arrival at your preferred branch because you already completed the online application form (see step #3).

 You will be asked to provide three identical signature specimens.